pimterry/loglevel/README.md

   These enable or disable all log messages, and are equivalent to log.setLevel("trace") and log.setLevel("silent") respectively.

-## Contributing
+## Contributing & Developing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.

-Builds can be run with grunt, just run 'grunt' in the root directory of the project.
+Builds can be run with grunt, run `grunt` to build a distributable version of the project (in /dist), or `grunt test` to just run the tests and linting.
+During development you can run `grunt watch` and it will monitor source files, and rerun the tests and linting as appropriate when they're changed.

-_Also, please don't edit files in the "dist" subdirectory as they are generated via Grunt.
+_Also, please don't manually edit files in the "dist" subdirectory as they are generated via Grunt.
 You'll find source code in the "lib" subdirectory!_

+#### Release process

+To do a release of loglevel:

+* Update the version number in package.json and bower.json
+* Run `grunt` to build a distributable version in dist/
+* Update the release history in this file (below)
+* Commit the built code, tagging it with the version number and a brief message about the release
+* Push to Github
+* Run `npm publish .` to publish to NPM
+* Run `jam publish` to publish to JamJS

 ## Release History
 v0.1.0 - First working release with apparent compatibility with everything tested